 Does Stanford have an attendance policy?

-While Stanford has no single university-wide attendance policy, individual departments and instructors have the right to set specific attendance policies for their own courses.
+While Stanford has no single universal course attendance policy, the university does have an in-person residency requirement, and individual departments and instructors have the right to set specific attendance policies for their own courses.

 Attendance and Absences